Work will start on Wellington's Cobham Drive crossing despite judicial review action

 Today the High Court in Wellington has found there are no grounds for granting interim relief to stop physical works, Waka Kotahi NZ Transport Agency said in a statement.

-Waka Kotahi regional relationships director Emma Speight welcomed the decision.
+Waka Kotahi NZ Transport Agency regional relationships director Emma Speight welcomed the decision.

 "At this stage there is still a planned judicial review hearing later this year to hear the full claim made by the airport.